 Monmouth Science Initiative

 Monmouth School Science Department continues with its exciting venture to promote science in Wales and to stimulate pupils to actively consider a career in research based science.
-The initiative involves sixth form pupils from Monmouth School and HMSG working with pupils from local comprehensives on practical science activities, using the facilities and expertise of the Haberdashers’ Schools.
+The initiative involves sixth form pupils from Monmouth School for Boys and Monmouth School for Girls working with pupils from local comprehensives on practical science activities, using the facilities and expertise of the Haberdashers’ Schools.
 The aim is to develop many of the practical skills one would expect of second year undergraduates studying for science degrees.
 There is also an exciting additional extended project where students build radio telescopes that they use to investigate the ionosphere.

 The scheme is now in its seventh year and 60 pupils from five local schools are taking part in a range of advanced level practical investigations rotating through biological, chemical and the physical sciences.
 The aim is to encourage them to acquire advanced scientific skills and to enhance their understanding of the importance of science in the modern world.
 Students undertake weekly practical activities in each of the three sciences.
 In biology, pupils used an extracted gene from jelly fish and inserted it into E. coli in order to make these bacteria glow under UV light.
 They then moved on to extracting their own DNA and amplifying it using the polymerase chain reaction and then using electricity to separate out their DNA in order to look for polymorphisms.
 In chemistry, carotene was extracted and paracetamol synthesised, yet not tested!
 The physics rotation saw students programming robots, building radios, investigating operational research and building and selling armoured military vehicles made out of Lego!
 A small dedicated cohort continued to work on the radio telescope project, having won a grant from the Royal Society.
 On two occasions during the year, students visit Cardiff University and undertake a range of exercises typical of those given to undergraduates.
 The University generously allow them to use valuable equipment and several senior staff give up their time to work with them.
 A wide range of departments, including biosciences, engineering, chemistry, pharmacy, optometry and the Heath Hospital, provide opportunities for visits.